tjanek/oracle18c-xe/README.md

 In Dockerfile we have additional layer which is responsible for run a prepareOracle.sh

-This image is avaiable on docker hub:
+This image is available on docker hub:
 + docker pull kamiljedrzejuk/oracle18c-xe-initialized:latest

 ## Build Image